FPGA-Research-Manchester/OrkhestraFPGAStream/docs/README.md

 4. Checking for clashes -> Fixing stream and module parameters
 5. Configuring modules -> Extend required record format to the length of the burst and write the configuration data

 How the clashes are checked and how the crossbar configuration data is extended is shown in the tests [here](../tests/dma_crossbar_specifier_test.cpp).
 The interesting thing to note in those tests is the input specification extension step after clearing clashes.
 First of all, the extension is mirroring the initial input specification.
 That's because the first integer is in position 15 rather than 0.
 Second, the input crossbar specifiation tells where the data should come from before the crossbar.
-The output crossbar specifaction tells where the data should go to after the crossbar.
-But thanks to these extensions the crossbar configuration data [generation](../src/fpga_managing/dma_crossbar_setup.cpp) is a lot easier.
+With the output crossbar we don't want to have garbage data in the buffer.
+So we use -2 to say "Delete this" data element.
+This allows the extended specification to still show where the data bubbles at the end of the records are.
+The full implementation can be see in this [class](../src/fpga_managing/dma_crossbar_setup.cpp).

 # Inserting junk data before crossbars